Erbinshaw History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Erbinshaw research.
-Another 173 words (12 lines of text) are included under the topic Early Erbinshaw History in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) are included under the topic Early Erbinshaw History in all our PDF Extended History products and printed products wherever possible.

 Erbinshaw Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Erbinshaw has been recorded under many different variations, including Erpingham, Erpincham, Herpingham, Herpincham, Empringham and many more.

 Early Notables of the Erbinshaw family (pre 1700)

 More information is included under the topic Early Erbinshaw Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Erbinshaw family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Erbinshaws were some of the first of the immigrants to arrive in North America: Thomas Erpingham settled in Barbados in 1685.